kire9613/KTH_master_thesis/README_TEAM4.md

 This plan is done only with knowledge of the initial map of floor 2 and the polygons that defines the "virtual walls" defining the race track.
 The planner generates a list of waypoints defining a path, which is later used to generate a local plan.

 #### Part 1 - Initialization
-When launching the behavior tree, the systems waits until all initialization processes is finished.
+When launching the behavior tree, the systems waits until all initialization processes are finished.
 This includes:
 * Waiting for global planner to be ready by ckecking if there exists any waypoints - *Next waypoint exists?*
 * Calculation of a local plan is done in *Replan path*